-A nursing administrator deals with the backstage operations of nursing, from budgeting and staff management to HR functions.
+A nurse administrator deals with the backstage operations of nursing, from budgeting and staff management to HR functions.

 Nurse Administrator Salary

-Nursing administrators earn an average salary of $104,280 per year, as of May 2020, according to the BLS.
-Nurse administrators typically work a minimum of 40 hours per week, making their hourly wage approximately $50.13.
+Nursing administrators earn a median salary of $101,340 per year, as of May 2021, according to the BLS.
+Nurse administrators typically work a minimum of 40 hours per week, making their hourly wage approximately $48.72.

 Career Outlook for Nurse Administrators